-The Explorer Ayer 2 is about middle-of-the-road when it comes to assembly.
+The Explorer Ayer 2 is about middle-of-the-road regarding assembly.
 It comes without the mounting rails installed, so a bit of creativity is required to get the nuts and bolts in place.
 We found the easiest way to handle this is to use two sets of hands while the tent is on its side and partially unfolded.

-The rubber cover on the Thule Tepui Explorer Ayer 2 is very similar to most other rooftop tent covers in our review.
-It is made of a thick rubber that isn’t exactly easy to stretch over the tent once it’s folded up, but also is not too difficult.
-This model comes with straps to roll the cover up while the tent is in use so that the cover isn’t dangling in your way or blocking a vehicle door.
+The rubber cover on the Ayer 2 is very similar to most other softshell tent covers in our review.
+It is made of a thick rubber that isn't exactly easy to stretch over the tent once it's folded up but also is not too difficult.
+This model comes with straps to roll up the cover while the tent is in use so that it doesn't dangle in your way or block a vehicle door.

 Considering the price and overall performance of the Explorer Ayer 2, we think that this model is a pretty good value for anyone searching for a two-person tent for warmer climates.
 It's a great tent, though it doesn't have many noticeable advantages over other models we tested.

-The Thule Tepui Explorer Ayer 2 is lighter, more breathable, and easy to use rooftop tent.
-The canopy may not be as durable as some of the burlier models, but many people don’t want or need a thick canvas canopy.
-We’d recommend this model to be considered by couples who know they’re only going to be camping in fair weather.
+The Thule Tepui Explorer Ayer 2 is a lighter, more breathable, and easy-to-use rooftop tent.
+The canopy may not be as durable as some of the burlier models, but many people don't want or need a thick canvas canopy.
+We'd recommend this model for couples or single folk who know they're only going to be camping in fair weather.

 Ad-free.
 Influence-free.
 Powered by Testing.